Financial assistance and Bursary

 How to apply?

-To be considered for a bursary, eligible students must complete the application form (in French) and include the required documents before May15 for the School year 2019-2020 Information provided on the applications will be tabulated and undergo a confidential process of evaluation.
+To be considered for a bursary, eligible students must complete the application form (in French) and include the required documents before May 15, 2020.
+Information provided on the applications will be tabulated and undergo a confidential process of evaluation.
 Recommendations will be reviewed by the Bursary Evaluation Committee, who is appointed each year by the Foundation Board of Directors.